 Warning Messages Description Value Has Been Set to Default You have entered an invalid value for a parameter.
 Therefore, the instrument has set the default value.
+Over Total Limit - Maximum Set You have exceeded the maximum number of logging entries for the combined time bases.
+The instrument has set the current log setting to the remaining maximum number.
 Already Assigned to Other Port You have tried to assign a particular protocol type to more than one serial communication port.
 The instrument has set the protocol to NONE.
-Preset Over Limit - Max Set You have exceeded the preset limit.
-The instrument will set the maximum allowed value.